 - Student Experience: At Thinkific, we know that the student experience is paramount.
 When they can focus on learning and engaging with course material, it makes both our course creators and their students more successful!

-Thinkific has been cloud-first since day one, and we’ve recently started investing in Functions as a Service for tasks that don’t require a server per se.
+Thinkific has been cloud-first (AWS) since day one, and we’ve recently started investing in serverless for tasks that don’t require a server per se.
 Part of our Shopify integration, for instance, is built using lambdas.
 We also have been investing in Kubernetes for better scalability and growing our infrastructure team.

 Teams and Blue Sky Week